The After-Birth Experiences No One Talks About

 This has been extremely frustrating for me, but I think it would have been less frustrating if I had known it can be very difficult to lose weight while breastfeeding instead of believing breastfeeding would make the pounds melt away.
 Hopefully having this knowledge ahead of time will make it easier for someone else.

 Instead of focusing on how skinny you want to be one week after giving birth (like I did), focus on being the best mom you can be to your child and recognize that there is nothing wrong with your body for refusing to shed the pregnancy weight.
-It is completely normal and common even though your friend looked like her movie star self within a month post partum.
+It is completely normal and common even though your friend looked like her movie star self within a month postpartum.

 Every woman’s body is different and will respond differently to the pregnancy and birth experience in many ways.
-Your body is not failing you and you are not failing your body if you still have some or all of your pregnancy weight six, twelve, or eighteen months post partum.
+Your body is not failing you and you are not failing your body if you still have some or all of your pregnancy weight six, twelve, or eighteen months postpartum.
 If you are concerned or frustrated (which I 100% understand and feel with you), by all means, talk to your doctor about why your body still feels the need to hang onto that extra weight.

 Prior to my pregnancy with my daughter, I had only experienced that low blood sugar, shaky, have-to-eat-now feeling one time that I can remember.
 However, since being pregnant with her and especially since she was born, I experience that feeling a lot.